 |Rob Roy MacGregor|

 After 1688, with the fall of the Stuart clan and rise in the spread of Jacobism, the English government took a more active role in the Highlands.
-In 1707, The Act of Union succeeded in temporarily uniting the political factions and clans that were opposed to the Act.
+Some might say it was just further oppression.
+In 1707, the Act of Union succeeded in temporarily uniting the political factions and clans that were opposed to the Act.
 The tartan came into its own as a symbol of active nationalism.
 The wearing of the tartan spread from the Highlands to the Lowlands, which were previously not known for the wearing of the tartan.

 After the Rising of 1715, the English government raised regiments to curtail what they perceived to be lawlessness.
 A large number of Highland men enlisted serving in the private ranks.
 From the time they were first raised, these independent regiments became known as the Black Watch, a reference to the darkly colored tartans they wore.
-In 1725, six independent Black Watch companies were formed: three from Clan Campbell, one from Clan Fraser, one from Clan Munro and one from Clan Grant.
+In 1725, six independent Black Watch companies were formed: three from Clan Campbell (a clan known for siding with the English), one from Clan Fraser, one from Clan Munro and one from Clan Grant.
 (The identification of Clan Campbell with the English Crown did not endear them to other clans.)
 Taking advantage of the partisan nature and warrior instincts of the Highlanders, the men of the Black Watch companies were authorized to wear the kilt and to bear arms, thus it was not difficult to find recruits.
 In 1740, the independent companies became a formal regiment and a new tartan was developed that has ever since been known as the Black Watch tartan.

 |Black Watch tartan|

 By 1746, the English government enacted a law making it illegal for Highlanders to own or possess arms.
 A year later, the Dress Act restricted the wearing of Highland clothes.
 Any form of plaid, philbeag, belted plaid, trews, shoulder belt or kilt was no longer allowed in public.
+And, of course, at Culloden an entire generation of Scottish leadership was wiped out.
 By the time the Dress Act was repealed in 1783, the fabric of Celtic life had been forever altered.
 Old traditions and customs were lost forever and, owing to the English, the wearing of the plaid was no longer a way of life for Highlanders.
+How ironic it is that Queen Victoria took interest in this lost culture the monarchy had destroyed.

-During the 1800s, the wearing of the belted plaid began to be replaced by the kilt, a plaid that had the traditional pleats permanently sewn in place and separated the lower form the upper half.
+During the 1800s, the wearing of the belted plaid began to be replaced by the kilt, a plaid that had the traditional pleats permanently sewn in place.
 And that is the garment we think of today.